-Intuitive point and click interface for unstructured content classification, extraction, and workflows; no data scientists required.
+Intuitive point and click interface for unstructured data classification, extraction, and workflows; no data scientists required.

 Intelligent document processing is gaining traction because many organizations have reached the limit of what they can do with robotic process automation (RPA) and are looking to take the next step in their automation journey.

-While RPA and optical character recognition (OCR) templated approaches to document automation work well with highly structured content, where the expected data is in the same place every time, they cannot handle unstructured content – such as email, Word documents, images, PDFs and more.
-It’s an important distinction because in most organizations, at least 80% of their content is unstructured, making it difficult for first-generation automation solutions to deal with.
+While RPA and optical character recognition (OCR) templated approaches to document automation work well with highly structured data, where the expected data is in the same place every time, they cannot handle unstructured data – such as email, Word documents, images, PDFs and more.
+It’s an important distinction because in most organizations, at least 80% of their data is unstructured, making it difficult for first-generation automation solutions to deal with.

-A sound intelligent document automation solution, however, enables organizations to automate processes that involve unstructured content, and without huge data sets that are normally required to accurately train automation models – and that are out of reach for the vast majority of enterprises.
+A sound unstructured data automation solution, however, enables organizations to automate processes that involve unstructured data, and without huge data sets that are normally required to accurately train automation models – and that are out of reach for the vast majority of enterprises.

 Instead, the IDP platform is based on a massive, pre-built database of labeled data points.
 It then incorporates an artificial intelligence technology known as transfer learning, which enables a model trained on one task to be used for a related task.
 Transfer learning obviates the need for a model to be trained on thousands of documents in order to achieve accuracy.

-It’s important to delve deep into how any given intelligent automation solution works in order to understand its true capabilities.
+It’s important to delve deep into how any given automated document processing solution for business works in order to understand its true capabilities.
 Today, many vendors are playing fast and loose with all kinds of AI-related terms, including IDP.
-You may come across RPA vendors who say they incorporate AI technology to deliver what sounds like IDP.
-Under the covers, you will likely find the solution is merely a rules engine at heart that can’t handle unstructured content, especially at scale.
+You may come across RPA vendors who say they incorporate AI document processing technology to deliver what sounds like IDP.
+Under the covers, you will likely find the solution is merely a rules engine at heart that can’t handle unstructured data, especially at scale.
 In practice, “RPA + AI” solutions will likely solve only for structured and, at best, semi-structured use cases such as invoices.

-A true IDP solution should be able to handle any type of content: structured, semi-structured and unstructured.
-Given the vast majority of content and data in your company is likely unstructured, only a solution that can effectively handle it will be able to accelerate your business processes and deliver transformative change.
+A true IDP solution should be able to handle any type of data: structured, semi-structured and unstructured.
+Given the vast majority of data in your company is likely unstructured, only a solution that can effectively handle it will be able to accelerate your business document processing and deliver transformative change.
 Don’t settle for less.